scott45/vof-deployment-scripts/docs/infrastructure.md

 ## Setup and utilization

 ### Infrastructure code
-The infrasctructure code is devided into 2 main branches, `master` and `develop`.
+The infrastructure code is devided into 2 main branches, `master` and `develop`.
 These are their characteristics;
 - Both branches are protected so you can not push changes directly to them.
 A feature/chore and bug branches in the format of `ft-name-of-feature`, `ch-name-of-chore` and `bug-name-of-bug` will be created and when ready a PR raised when attempting to make updates to the main branches.
 - The `develop` branch has cutting edge changes to the infrastructure and only affects the `vof-migration-test` GCP project where infrastructure changes can be deployed and tested.
 - The `master` branch contains the code promoted from `develop` and is what the production `vof-tracker` project uses.
 Be very careful with it.